asciamanna/asciamanna.github.io/_posts/2014-08-02-use-mock-objects-wisely.md

 Worker object tests don't use mocks and instead assert that the work being done is correct using XUnit-style assertions.
 Collaborator object tests use mocks and test expectations.

 ###No Mocks
+I would be remiss if I didn't mention that there are several successful strategies that avoid the use of mocks entirely.
+[Arlo Belshee](http://www.arlobelshee.com) is one developer who comes to mind who has written about these strategies in the past.
-There are several strategies to not use mocks at all.
-These strategies use XUnit-style tests for all the code that does not interact with external resources.
-They choose to test the code that interacts with external dependencies in end-to-end or integration level tests which require the system (or some reasonable facsimile of the system) to be stood up for testing.
-This is a great strategy for avoiding the drawbacks of mock objects.
-While I think
+One strategy uses XUnit-style tests for all the code that does not interact with external resources.
+Integration and end-to-end tests are created for the code that interacts with external dependencies.
+These tests require the system (or some reasonable facsimile of the system) to be stood up for testing.
+Another strategy again uses XUnit-style tests for the code that does not interact with external resources.
+The code is designed such that any code that interacts with external resources is trivial so that the interaction is not tested in an automated test suite.
+These are great strategies for avoiding the drawbacks of mock objects.
+While I think these are valid testing strategies it does not mean that there aren't equally valid strategies utilizing mock objects.

 ##Experience
 As the old adage goes, experience is the best teacher.
 If you use mocks all the time try not to use them in every test.
 If you don't use mocks try using them in places you can see they may be a benefit.
 I started out not using mocks when I first started unit testing.
 I then joined a team that mocked all object dependencies.
 And only once I did that did I understand the issues associated with over-mocking.